Japanese Cuisine: Ramen

 Only if you are ramen obsesive, take a trip to the Ramen Museum in Shin-Yokohama.
 It’s a bit out of the way but here you can brush up on ramen history and learn how ramen is made from wheat, water, salt and kansui, a mineral water (with sodium and potassium carbonate and phosphate).
 The museum is a re-creation of postwar downtown Tokyo, complete with downtown ambiance and actors selling nostalgic products like the sweet drink Ramune, which comes in a special cryptic drinking bottle at not so nostalgic prices.
 You can sample lots of ramen here too.

-Celebrity American chef David Chang and owner of Momofuku restaurants is famously in love with ramen,and his publication Lucky Peach has published many articles devoted to ramen.
-This is one I especially like: Timeline of Ramen Development, check it out.
+Celebrity American chef David Chang and owner of Momofuku restaurants is famously in love with ramen, and this is his Lucky Peach guide to ramen published in Smith Journal.

 by Masako Fukui, Copyright Kei’s Kitchen